VA-Explorer/va_explorer/docs/usage/getting_started/installation.md

 - Install a web server/ reverse proxy to direct web traffic to the VA Explorer port.
 Two popular options are Nginx and Apache.
 An example Apache configuration is provided in the [Troubleshooting](../../training/troubleshooting.md#frequently-asked-questions) section

 - If your hosting provider doesn’t already or automatically provide https support, you should add it now.
-Let’s Encrypt is a free https certificate provider that also provides a guides for adding https support to Apache or Nginx webservers, among other configurations.
+Let’s Encrypt is a free https certificate provider that also provides a guides for adding https support to Apache or Nginx web servers, among other configurations.

 - Tools like git and text editors like vim will also be needed.
 You can install them via `sudo apt install -y git vim` or your OS’s equivalent